 Labs, as they are often called, get along well with dogs and humans alike, making them an ideal family pet.
 Full of energy, a Labrador will keep you on your toes either playing fetch, swimming or going for walks every day.
 Labs also enjoy spending time on the couch with their humans and might make his place on your lap — he doesn’t care if you’re nearly the same size.

-- Size: Labrador retrievers are considered a medium-sized dog with a height range of 21.5-24.5 inches and a weight range of 55-80 pounds.
+- Average Labrador size: Labrador retrievers are considered a medium-sized dog with a height range of 21.5-24.5 inches and a weight range of 55-80 pounds.

-- Life expectancy: The average lifespan for a healthy Labrador is 10-12 years.
+- Life expectancy of a Labrador: The average lifespan for a healthy Labrador is 10-12 years.

-- Coat: A Labrador retriever’s double-coat can be yellow, black or chocolate.
+- Lab’s coat: A Labrador retriever’s double-coat can be yellow, black or chocolate.
 The outer coat is short, straight, and very dense.
 The undercoat is water-resistant and is typically soft.

 - AKC group: The Labrador retriever breed belongs to the AKC sporting group.